 FEA simulation of Joule heating.
-Composites were simulated using SOLIDWORKS (Dassault Systèmes).
-The geometry of the Ag-hydrogel trace was set as $40 \text{ mm} \times 3 \text{ mm} \times 0.7 \text{ mm}$ .
-The trace was encapsulated between two layers of PAAm-alginate hydrogel with a diameter of 83 mm and a thickness of 1.6 mm.
-The FEA simulation was conducted using the ANSYS Thermal-Electric toolbox.
-We set the thermal conductivity of the hydrogel layer and Ag-hydrogel trace at 1.045 W (m °C)-1 (ref.
-52) and 25.62 W (m °C)-1 (ref.
-53), respectively.
-Additionally, we used $3.086 \times 10^{-3} \Omega\,cm$ for the Ag-hydrogel composite's resistivity and $20\,\Omega\,cm$ (ref.
-54) for the PAAm-alginate hydrogel's resistivity.
+Composites were simulated using SOLIDWORKS (Dessault Systèmes).
+The geometry of an Ag-hydrogel trace was set as 40 mm × 3 mm × 0.7 mm.
+The Ag-hydrogel was encapsulated between two layers of PAAm-alginate hydrogel with a diameter of 83 mm and a thickness of 1.6 mm.
+The FEA simulation was conducted using Ansys Thermal-Electric toolbox.
+We set the thermal conductivity of the hydrogel layer and Ag-hydrogel trace at 1.045 W (m·°C)^{-1 52} and 25.62 W (m·°C)^{-1 53}, respectively.
+Additionally, we used $3.086 \times 10^{-3} \Omega$ ·cm for the Ag-hydrogel composite's resistivity and 20 Ω ·cm54 for the PAAm-alginate hydrogel's resistivity.
 Then, two conditions were applied to the model: (1) voltage conditions and (2) convection conditions.
-For voltage conditions, a fixed voltage difference was applied to the end of the Aghydrogel trace.
-The value was varied in each case.
-For convection conditions, we used 'Stagnant Air-Simplified Case' at 22 °C with a heat transfer coefficient of 5 W (m °C)-1.
+For voltage conditions, a fixed voltage difference was applied to the end of the Ag-hydrogel trace.
+The value was varied by each case.
+For convection conditions, we used 'Stagnant Air - Simplified Case' at 22 °C with a heat transfer coefficient of 5 W (m2·°C)-1.
 This condition is applied to the top surface of the additional layer of PAAm-alginate hydrogel and to the sides of the sample.
 We also set a constant temperature of 22 °C on the bottom of the sample as a boundary condition.

 Mechanical characterization.
-Samples were prepared in a dogbone shape (Die A, ASTM D412) and tested on a materials testing machine (5969, Instron) at a strain rate of 20 mm min-1, unless otherwise stated.
-Each sample was cured in a 5-mm-thick polyacrylate mould that was printed using a 3D printer (Objet24, Stratasys).
-After fabrication (Synthesis of conductive Ag-hydrogel composite), samples were clamped using self-tightening roller grips (2713-001, Instron).
-Two different types of sample were tested: (1) PAAm-alginate hydrogel without conductive fillers and (2) Ag-hydrogel composite.
+Samples were prepared in a dogbone shape (Die A, ASTM D412) and tested on a materials testing machine (5969; Instron) at a strain rate of 20 mm min-1, unless otherwise stated.
+Each sample was cured in a 5 mm thick polyacrylate mould that was printed using a 3d printer (Objet24; Stratasys, Ltd).
+After fabrication (see the Synthesis section), samples were clamped by self-tightening roller grips (2713-001; Instron).
+Total two different types of samples were tested: (i) PAAm-alginate hydrogel without conductive fillers and (ii) Ag-hydrogel composite.

 Environmental stability test.
-Samples were prepared in the same way as the samples used in electromechanical tests and electrical stability tests.
-The resistance of the trace was measured using a digital multimeter (34420A, HP) with a four-point probe.
-The data were collected using a script in MATLAB (2016a, MathWorks).
-For the ambient air experiment, the samples were left unattended without any additional treatment for three days.
+Samples were prepared in the same way of the samples used in electromechanical tests and electrical stability tests.
+The resistance of the trace was measured using a digital multimeter (34420A; HP) with a four-point probe.
+The data was collected using a script in MATLAB (2016a, MathWorks).
+For the ambient air experiment, the samples were left unattended without any additional treatment for 3 days.
 Otherwise, for the water experiment, the samples were contained in glass beakers.
-After initial set-up to measure the resistance, deionized water was added to submerge the trace using a disposable plastic pipette.
-During the three-day test, deionized water was properly resupplied to maintain the aqueous environment.
+After initial setup to measure the resistance, deionized water was added to submerge the trace using a disposable plastic pipette.
+For 3 days, deionized water was properly resupplied to keep the aqueous environment.